Autism Service Dogs: Therapeutic Effects

 Some children with autism can be greatly helped with a Service Dog.
 Some of the factors are:

-Instead of a time-out being a punishment, it can be simple a time quietly spend with the child's Service Dog.
-The dog can continue in "Stay," the the child can take support and comfort from the dog, helping soothe and calm.
+Instead of a time-out being a punishment, it can be simple a time quietly spent with the child's Service Dog.
+The dog can continue in "Stay," and the child can take support and comfort from the dog, helping soothe and calm.

-- Many times, the Service Dog will learn what calms down the autistic child when they're stressed-out or upset.
-By providing tactile snuggling, or even just sitting in front of the child, they can soothe the upset child, or even interrupt their melt-down.
+Many times, the Service Dog will learn what calms down the autistic child when they're stressed out or upset.
+By providing tactile snuggling, or even just sitting in front of the child, the dog can often soothe the upset child, or even interrupt their melt-down.